 Don’t worry if you haven’t got a PC or laptop or would prefer to practise for your Hazard Perception Test using your DVD player, Xbox 360, PS3 or MAC, you can purchase a copy of Driving Test Success All Tests DVD.

-You can register for a FREE trial to Driving Test Success Online which contains hundreds of hazard perception video clips.
-Perfect for preparing you for the second part of your Theory Test!
+You can register for a FREE trial to Driving Test Success Anytime which contains hundreds of video clips; perfect for preparing you for your test!

 What if I prefer using an app to practice the test?

 Our award-winning Driving Theory Test 4 in 1 App was voted as Apple's No.1 paid app for 2018 and 2019, proving just how popular this app is!

 Costing only £4.99, you'll be able to master the test using our 85 fully interactive clips (including the 34 licensed DVSA CGI clips with cheat detection software), in addition to everything you could ever need to pass the complete Driving Theory Test 2021.